AdityaGodambe-555/studentManagementPhp/README.md

 - `id` (int, PRIMARY KEY): Unique identifier for each user (auto-increment).
 - `uname` (varchar): Username of the user.
 - `upass` (varchar): Password of the user.

-## Technologies Used

-- PHP
-- MySQL
-- HTML
-- CSS (with Tailwind CSS for styling)

 ## Usage